Tax Preparation Help

 If the IRS approves a change in your tax year or you are required to change your tax year, you must figure the tax and file your return for the short tax period.
 The short tax period begins on the first day after the close of your old tax year and ends on the day before the first day of your new tax year.

-You figure tax for a short year under the general rule, explained next.
+Figure tax for a short year under the general rule, explained below.
 You may then be able to use a relief procedure, explained later, and claim a refund of part of the tax you paid.

 General rule.
-Income tax for a short tax year is figured on an annual basis.
+Income tax for a short tax year must be annualized.
 However, self-employment tax is figured on the actual self-employment income for the short period.

 Individuals.
 An individual must figure income tax for the short tax year as follows.

-1. Determine your adjusted gross income for the short tax year and then subtract your actual itemized deductions for the short tax year.
-(You must itemize deductions when you file a short period tax return.)
+1. Determine your adjusted gross income (AGI) for the short tax year and then subtract your actual itemized deductions for the short tax year.
+You must itemize deductions when you file a short period tax return.

 2. Multiply the dollar amount of your exemptions by the number of months in the short tax year and divide the result by 12.

 3. Subtract the amount in (2) from the amount in (1).
-This is your modified taxable income.
+The result is your modified taxable income.

 4. Multiply the modified taxable income in (3) by 12, then divide the result by the number of months in the short tax year.
-This is your annualized income.
+The result is your annualized income.

 5. Figure the total tax on your annualized income using the appropriate tax rate schedule.

 6. Multiply the total tax by the number of months in the short tax year and divide the result by 12.
-This is your tax for the short tax year.
+The result is your tax for the short tax year.

 Relief procedure.
 Individuals and corporations can use a relief procedure to figure the tax for the short tax year.
 It may result in less tax.
 Under this procedure, the tax is figured by two separate methods.
 If the tax figured under both methods is less than the tax figured under the general rule, you can file a claim for a refund of part of the tax you paid.
 For more information, see section 443(b)(2).